hamouj/m0_be_conditionals/self_eval.md

 1. How confident do you feel in your understanding and fluency with the if statements?

-I feel confident in creating if statements, but am definitely still learning some of the methods used to manipulate the variables for the if statements (i.e. using modulo, even/odd, etc.).
+I feel confident in creating if statements, but am definitely still learning some of the methods called for the if statements (i.e. using modulo, even/odd, etc.).

 1. How much time did you spend on this lesson/topic?
 How did that line up with your time estimate?

 I estimated about an hour for this activity before previewing the different parts.
-It took me 1.5 hours, so definitely more time than I originally thought.
+It took me 2 hours, so definitely more time than I originally thought.

 1. What do you still need to practice or learn?
 How will you do that?
 Do you need to adjust your calendar in order to do that?